OllieJones/fast-woo-order-lookup/readme.txt

 An earlier version of this plugin did not use trigram-related full text search, and therefore did not find things users expected to find.
 Please upgrade.

 == Changelog ==

+= 0.3.0 April 25, 2024 =

+Use JOINs rather than IN to get better performance.
+Shorten the table and column names.

 = 0.2.6 April 15, 2024 =